Logo

 Lajos Kossuth considered the use of his regent title constitutionally justified until the next democratic elections in Hungary.

-The promise of the international conference never took root, and in the following years, Lajos Kossuth, living abroad in Turin, Italy, had to watch Ferenc Deak guide Hungary toward reconciliation with the Austrian monarchy.
+In 1861, Lajos Kossuth moved to Turin, Italy, had to watch Ferenc Deak guide Hungary toward a compromise with the Austrian monarchy.

 Lajos Kossuth did so with a bitter heart, and on the day before the Austro-Hungarian Compromise of 1867, he published an open letter condemning it and Deak.